influxdata/influxdb-client-js/influxdb-client-apis.postwriterequest.precision.md

 ## PostWriteRequest.precision property

-The precision for the unix timestamps within the body line-protocol.
+Precision for unix timestamps in the line protocol of the request payload.

 <b>Signature:</b>